Reverse proxy

 or AAAA

 records targeting towards your server's IP address should be sufficient.
-The rest of the work will be done by the web server sitting on your server machine.
+The rest of the work will be done by the web server on your machine.

 sudo apt install caddy